MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.25.2
+  * Changes because of updates in perl6
 * 0.25.1
   * Installed a sandbox to start mongod in.
 Now no problems can occur with user databases and collections when testing.
 The sandbox is made in